December 2018: This chapter was revised throughout as a result of local review.

 Care should be taken with people living on the county border, as this convention does not always ‘respect’ county boundaries and the postcode list is not designed to determine whether the person is a Lincolnshire resident or not.
-It is necessary to determine whether the person is resident in Lincolnshire prior to using the list, i.e. which District Council do they pay Council tax to, and then use the postcode list to determine which Lincolnshire Team is responsible for the case.
+It is necessary to determine whether the person is resident in Lincolnshire prior to using the list, i.e. to which District Council do they pay Council tax, and then use the postcode list to determine which Lincolnshire Team is responsible for the case.
 As an example, a Lincolnshire resident with NG23 5** will be the responsibility of Grantham and a Lincolnshire resident with NG23 7** will be a Lincoln South / Hykeham case.

 The postcode list is stored in the Adult Care Performance section on Lincolnshire County Council’s intranet.

 2. Learning Disability Teams

 Learning Disability Team boundaries are detailed in the postcode list, which is stored in the Adult Care Performance section on Lincolnshire County Council’s intranet.
 The boundaries for Learning Disability Teams are aligned to Lincolnshire’s ward boundaries, as follows:

 - Grantham / Stamford and Bourne – covering all South Kesteven District wards;